department-of-veterans-affairs/vets-website/content/pages/beta-enrollment/claim-increase.md

 <div class="row">
 <div class="columns usa-width-two-thirds medium-8">

-# Try Our New Beta Tools
+# Try Our New Tool to File a Claim for Increased Disability Compensation

 <div itemprop="description"  class="va-introtext">

-We invite you to try out our new beta tools—designed to make it easier for you to see important updates and manage your benefits and information on Vets.gov.
+We invite you to use our new beta tool—an online application for increased disability compensation.

 </div>

-### What are beta tools?
+### What’s a beta tool?

-These are new tools we're testing out to make sure they're working the way they should before we make them available to all Vets.gov users.
-We'll preview these tools together, and your feedback will help us make them better for others in the Veteran community.
+A beta tool is a new tool we’re testing to make sure it works the way it should before we give all Vets.gov users access to it.
+Your feedback will help us make the tool better for all Veterans.

-### What will happen when I try out the beta tools?
+### What will happen when I try the new tool?

-You'll still have access to all the tools and information you've always had on Vets.gov.
-Plus, you'll gain temporary access to 3 new pages when you sign in:

-- **A personalized homepage** where you'll see all your latest updates in one place—like the status of your prescription refills and disability claims and new secure messages from your health care team
-- **A redesigned profile page** where you can review your personal and contact information—and find out how to update it as needed
-- **A new account page** where you can review your settings for signing in to Vets.gov—and add extra security to your account if you want to
+When you agree to test out the new tool, you’ll use our online application to file a claim for increased disability compensation.
+You’ll have the same access to all the other Vets.gov tools and information as you have right now.

+You’ll need to be signed in to your verified DS Logon or My HealtheVet account.
+If you don’t have one of these accounts, you can create an ID.me account to complete the verification process.

+Use the beta tool to file a claim for increased disability compensation.
 <br>

 <div id="react-root"></div>